BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Any Evil model can destroy an objective by being in base contact with it during the End phase of any turn, so long as they did not take part in a Fight (including supporting) in the preceding Fight phase.

-**PARTICIPANTS**

-**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Rangers of Gondor: 8 with no additional wargear, 4 with spear.

-**Evil:** 3 Mordor Orc Captains with shield; 36 Mordor Orcs: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow.

 ![](../media/scenarios/gondor_at_war/defence_of_osgiliath.jpg)

 ---

 ## RETAKING OF OSGILIATH

+**PARTICIPANTS**

+**Good:** Boromir, Captain of the White Tower, with the Banner of Minas Tirith; Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Rangers of Gondor: 8 with no additional wargear, 4 with spear.

+**Evil:** 3 Mordor Orc Captains with shield; 36 Mordor Orcs: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow; 1 Mordor Troll.

 **LAYOUT**